 The image will be converted to Google Docs, but it might not necessarily retain all the formatting.
 It is just a free solution in your Google ecosystem to deal with basic files.

 OCR with Google Drive is free to use unless you are on a GSuite subscription.

 OCRs save a lot of time, but they also need to be precise.
 We have taken care of that factor and have only included that are most effective when it comes to OCR.

 Of course, if you want to use OCR for scanning a simple image, there are plenty of free online tools that let you do that.
 However, their accuracy and speed is not that great.
 You can certainly invest in one of these apps if you want consistent quality with your OCR work — software that you can rely on for all your diligent OCR needs.

-We’ve also got you covered when you want to edit PDFs.
-Check out our guides for PDF editors for Mac and Windows and PDF converters for Mac.
+We’ve also got you covered when you want to read and edit PDFs.
+Check out our guides for free & premium PDF readers, PDF editors for Mac and Windows and PDF converters for Mac.